Copyright © 2002-2007 Thomas M. Eastep

 the IP address of your external interface and if it is one of the above

-ranges, you should remove the
+ranges, you should remove the 'norfc1918' option from the external

-external interface's entry in
+interface's entry in

 To determine the IP address of your external interface, as root type ip addr ls dev <interface> at the command line where <interface> is your external interface.
 The line beginning with inet identifies your IP address.